IN THIS ARTICLE

 - Support the continual optimization of product development

 Related: What Does a UX Designer Do?

 UX managers and directors should always have direct UX experience at the individual contributor level.
 Oftentimes, they have already spent up to ten years as a practitioner and truly understand both the research and design sides of the equation.

 They know the challenges and rewards of including customer voices in product development processes, having earned their stripes the hard way.
-Furthermore, successful UX leaders can smoothly speak the language of other verticals in the company, such as marketing, sales, engineering, even finance.
+Furthermore, successful UX leaders can smoothly speak the language of other verticals in the company, such as marketing, sales, engineering, and even finance.
 This ability to effectively liaise with multiple layers of an organization makes them extremely valuable and that’s also why they are paid so well.

 Get To Know Other Design Students

 As with most disciplines, when compared to non-management jobs, managers deal more with people and less with technical details on a day-to-day basis.
 Therefore, the technical skills required of UX managers are not very extensive, although mastery of specialized UX tools only helps gain the respect of direct reports.